datasnakes/OrthoEvolution/Docs/docs/source/orthologsreadme.rst

 -----

-These classes are optimized to be used together (very little work to do that), but can also be used singularly.
+These classes are optimized to be used together (very little work to do that), but can also be used as standalone classes/methods.

 Simple Example
 ^^^^^^^^^^^^^^